dictionaria/pydictionaria/docs/intro-git.md

-In practice people instead create a central repository somewhere on-line, which serves as *the* copy of the project; the one that everybody pushes their changes to and the one that everybody pulls from, if they want to get the most recent version of the project.
+In practice people instead create a central repository somewhere on-line, which serves as *the* copy of the project; the one that everybody pushes their changes to and the one that everybody pulls from, if they want to get the most recent changes to the project.

 Some bigger projects host their `git` repositories on their own website, for example the [Linux kernel][linux-repos] or the [GNU project][gnu-savannah].
 Many smaller projects on the other hand rely on third-party companies that offer to host `git` repositories, such as [Github][github] or Atlassian's [Bitbucket][bitbucket].
 At the time of writing all of Dictionaria's code and data reside on Github.

 [linux-repos]: https://git.kernel.org
 [gnu-savannah]: https://savannah.gnu.org